 Balance board: You’ve no doubt seen or toyed around with balance-challenging devices and boards like a Bosu ball or a Wobble board.
 Problem is, these tools are so difficult to balance on that they detract from your ability to be able to focus while working.
 I’ve settled upon a happy medium: a beautiful, wood-finishing, slightly but not overly challenging balance device called the “Fluidstance” (which I happen to be balancing on while I type this very sentence).

 Mat: There are a variety of “topographical” or cushioned mats that you can stand upon while working to stretch and “entertain” your feet, tone your tiny foot muscles, and provide you with a more comfortable surface and variety of standing position than a hard floor or carpet.
-I have two such mats in my office: a “TerraMat” anti-fatigue mat equipped with terrain features that encourage frequent movement, and a special design to engage the blood pumping mechanism of your calves, and a “Kybun” mat, which was designed by former podcast guest and Swiss inventor Karl Müller after being inspired by walking in rice patty fields in South Korea.
+I have two such mats in my office: a “TerraMat” anti-fatigue mat equipped with terrain features that encourage frequent movement, and a special design to engage the blood pumping mechanism of your calves, and a “Kybun” mat, which was designed by former podcast guest and Swiss inventor Karl Müller after being inspired by walking in rice paddy fields in South Korea.

 Golf ball: While there are about eight billion varieties of fancy body massage balls and tools that you can use to massage and strengthen your feet while standing or seated, I’m partial to the perfectly sized, ideally textured, inexpensive and easy-to-find golf ball.
 I simply roll it around on either foot for about fifteen minutes at any given point during the workday.
 If I lose it, there’s always plenty more to be found.